Shishito vs Padron: Heat, Flavor, Uses

 Shishito Pepper vs Padrón Pepper Heat Levels

-Shishito registers 50-200 SHU on the Scoville scale — essentially negligible heat for most palates.
-That puts it firmly in the heat category for Shishito at the very bottom edge, where most people would call it mild-to-no-heat territory.
+Shishito registers 50-200 SHU on the Scoville scale - essentially negligible heat for most palates.
+That puts it firmly in the heat category for Shishito at the very bottom edge of mild, where most people would call it mild-to-no-heat territory.
 A guajillo's characteristic dried-chile warmth runs roughly 2,500-5,000 SHU, making even the hottest Shishito about 12 times cooler than a mild guajillo.

 Padrón is a different story.
 Its range of 500-2,500 SHU means the average Padrón is already several times hotter than any Shishito, and the hot ones approach that guajillo baseline.
 The Scoville rating system for testing pepper heat captures this variability well - Padrón's spread is nearly five times wider than Shishito's, which is exactly what makes eating a plate of them so unpredictable.